swimos/swim-runtime-js/swim-core/swim-util/README.md

 ### Ordering, equality, and hashing

-Swim Util exports `Comparable`, `Equals`, and `HashCode` interfaces that can be implemented by ordered, equatable, and hashable classes, respectively.
+Swim Util exports `Comparable`, `Equals`, and `HashCode` interfaces that can be implemented by ordered, equatable, and hash-able classes, respectively.

 ```typescript
 export interface Comparable<T> {